arturshadnik/AutoMetaX-ADP/README.md

 •   Ensure the perception system can detect incomplete objects for each class including two overlapping objects such as pedestrian holding a stop sign.

+3. Waypoints Tracking

+•	Behavior planners should take corresponding actions upon detecting traffic lights and speed signs.

+•	The system should provide better performance on object motion prediction.
+The current model we are using is constant velocity prediction model which is not realistic.
+A more comprehensive prediction model should be implemented such as using DNN and least square regression.

+•	Auto-generate waypoints using lane navigation model, SLAM or A*/RRT Search.

+4. Lane Tracking

+•	Filters need to be added to OpenCV to detect lanes under various weather conditions.

+•	For the deep learning approach, more dataset was required to achieve a better performance.

+•	Optimize the transfer learning approach or PilotNet structure to cater specific testing environment.

+6. Vehicle Controllers

+•	Output signals from the low-level controllers must be adequately mapped for the microcontroller.